Client Details

 |---|---|---|

-| EU (B2B) | Client VAT ID | Mandatory for Reverse Charge.
-Must be validated via VIES. |
+| EU (B2B) | Client VAT ID | Absolutely mandatory for enabling the Reverse Charge mechanism.
+Must be successfully validated via the VIES network. |

-| UK | Business Address | Full trading address required for VAT invoices. |
+| UK | Business Address | The full geographic trading address is required for a document to structurally qualify as a valid HMRC VAT invoice. |

-| Australia | Client ABN (Over $1000) | For invoices >$1000, recipient's identity/ABN is required for them to claim credits. |
+| Australia | Client ABN (Over $1000) | For strictly any invoices exceeding $1,000 AUD, the recipient's identity/ABN is legally required for them to claim input tax credits. |

-| USA | Bill-to & Ship-to | Ship-to address often determines the specific Sales Tax rate. |
+| USA | Bill-to & Ship-to | Because the US lacks a federal VAT system, the precise physical Ship-to address heavily determines the specific local/county Sales Tax rate applied. |

-| India | Client GSTIN | Mandatory to pass Input Tax Credit to the buyer. |
+| India | Client GSTIN | Mandatory to successfully visually pass the massive Input Tax Credit downstream to the corporate buyer. |

 B2B vs B2C